nimakarimipour/WALAWiki/Getting-Started.md

 3. Create a `JLex.jar` file: `jar cvf JLex.jar JLex/*.class` (again from parent of JLex director)
 4. Copy JLex.jar to the root of the Eclipse workspace containing WALA.

--   **Tip**: We recommend you use the [launchers](/Eclipse:Launcher "wikilink") we have provided for each example program.
+-   **Tip**: We recommend you use the [[Eclipse Launcher]] we have provided for each example program.
 If you create your own launch configuration, be sure to specify an adequate heap size, such as 800MB via VM argument `-Xmx800MB`.

 ### Example 1: [SWTTypeHierarchy](http://wala.sourceforge.net/javadocs/trunk/com/ibm/wala/examples/drivers/SWTTypeHierarchy.html)